ctrltz/meegsim/docs/user_guide/get_started/simulation.rst

     By default, the *global* adjustment of SNR is performed.

-The *global* adjustment of the SNR is discussed later in the tutorial as it is performed only at the last step when simulating the data.
+The *global* adjustment of the SNR is discussed later in the tutorial as it is performed only at the final simulation step.
 The *local* adjustment of the SNR can be performed when adding the sources to the simulation and is described :doc:`here </user_guide/advanced/local_snr>`.